xdsyndrome/HSRBooking/README.md

 ### Basic Features
 * Seat Availability Display
-* Booking and Deleting of Reservations
+* Booking and Deleting of Reservations (Maximum of 25 reservations)
 * Regex Check for Phone No. (+65 SG format)
 * Table of Reservations Display
 * In-Built "Database" for Mock-up Purposes (no connection with external DB for storage)